-- In Belgium, boilers must be installed according to standards NBN D51.003, NBN B61.002 (heat output < 70 kW), and NBN B61.001 (heat output >70 kW) - Mhen installing the boiler, allow sufficient space around it to access all safety and control devices and to permit easy maintenance. - ⚠ Check that the electric protection level of the appliance is suitable for features of the room where it is installed. - Electrical parts must be placed at a height of no less than 500 mm from the ground where heating units are supplied with fuel gas with specific weight exceeding that of air. - These boilers must be installed indoors.
-They are not designed for outside use. - Do not obstruct or restrict the air vents in the room where the boiler is installed.
-A free air supply is essential for correct combustion. - Make sure that comburent air is not contaminated by substances containing chlorine or fluorine (elements found in sprays, paints, detergents etc.).
+- In Belgium, boilers must be installed according to standards NBN D51.003, NBN B61.002 (heat output < 70 kW), and NBN B61.001 (heat output >70 kW) - A When installing the boiler, allow sufficient space around it to access all safety and control devices and to permit easy maintenance.

+A Check that the electric protection level of the appliance is suitable for features of the room where it is installed.

+E These boilers must be installed indoors.
+They are not designed for outside use.

+Do not obstruct or restrict the air vents in the room where the boiler is installed.
+A free air supply is essential for correct combustion.

+A Make sure that comburent air is not contaminated by substances containing chlorine or fluorine (elements found in sprays, paints, detergents etc.).